ethitter/WP-Revisions-Control/readme.txt

 = Where do I change the plugin's settings? =
 Navigate to **Settings > Writing** in your WordPress Dashboard, and look for the **WP Revisions Control** section.

-= How do I turn off the Gutenberg component added in version 1.4? = Navigate to **Settings > Writing** in your WordPress Dashboard, and look for the **Disable Gutenberg sidebar component** in the **WP Revisions Control** section.

 == Changelog ==

 = 1.4 =
-* Introduce native Gutenberg sidebar component for supported post types, along with a setting to revert to the previous metabox.
+* Introduce native Gutenberg sidebar component for supported post types.

 = 1.3 =
 * Add bulk actions to purge excess or all revisions.